Ricky0708/iCat.Libraries/iCat.Authorization/README.md

 ### Configure Requirment and Handler

-Register providers and privileges/permissions using the `.AddWebAuthorizationPermission(typeof(PrivilegeEnum))` method, add a requirment to the policies via `.AddAuthorizationPermissionRequirment()`.<br>
+Register providers and privileges/permissions using the `.AddWebPermissionAuthorization(typeof(PrivilegeEnum))` method, add a requirment to the policies via `.AddPermissionAuthorizationRequirment()`.<br>
 iCat.Authorization.Web needs to use `IHttpContextAccessor` to obtain the current requested privileges/permissions.

 ```C#